-- Clinical Innovation Advancing approaches using ideas, processes, products or procedures to benefit the health of individuals, groups and populations. - Population Health and Chronic Illness Improving health outcomes of a group of individuals, families and/or communities, reducing health disparities within groups with chronic illness, co-morbidity and mortality, including racial and ethnic minority, LGBT and rural residents. - Precision Health Evidence-based customized approach to health that incorporates genomics, environment and lifestyle. - Methods and Analytics Optimizing the use of cutting edge and underutilized approaches to study design and analytics. - This program pairs a postdoctoral fellow with an experienced faculty mentor who has active (or within the last two years) national research funding, shares a research interest and is able to supervise the fellow's research training.
+- Clinical Innovation Advancing approaches using ideas, processes, products or procedures to benefit the health of individuals, groups and populations. - Population Health and Chronic Illness Improving health outcomes of a group of individuals, including families or communities, reducing health disparities within the group with chronic illness, co-morbidity and mortality, including racial and ethnic minority, LGBT, and rural residents.

+- Precision Health Evidence-based customized approach to health that incorporates genomics, environment and lifestyle. - Data Science Supporting knowledge discovery in biomedicine by applying advanced computational methods and analytics to structured and unstructured data from various sources.

+This program pairs a postdoctoral fellow with an experienced faculty mentor who has active (or within the last two years) national research funding, shares a research interest and is able to supervise the fellow's research training.
 In addition to conducting supervised research, postdoctoral training will involve auditing advanced coursework in the School and active participation in a Duke interdisciplinary center related to the fellow's research area.
 Successful candidates must identify and work with a School of Nursing mentor.
-U.S. citizens and permanent residents are eligible to apply.
+US citizens and permanent residents are eligible to apply.